celikkoseoglu/celikk-personal-website/src/blog/personalWebsite.md

-# Personal Website with React
+# Personal Website - This Time with React

 #### There is no programming pill.
 It takes time.